-Reaffirming US relations with India was one of the few foreign policy successes of the Bush Administration.
-A nuclear power with an impressive but stable economic growth, India is already the South Asian superpower and likely to become more than that.
-It works with Brazil and Russia and even with China (the so-called “BRIC”) to strengthen its international position and it plays a pivotal, albeit an oftentimes overlooked, role in the Middle East.
+Reaffirming American relations with India was one of the few foreign-policy successes of the Bush Administration.
+A nuclear power with impressive economic growth, India is already the South Asian superpower and likely to become more than that.
+It works with Brazil and Russia and even with China (the so-called “BRIC”) to strengthen its international position, and it plays a pivotal, albeit an oftentimes overlooked, role in the Middle East.

-Prime Minister Singh responded in kind when he opined that India and the United States are “bound together” by common values and a shared dedication “to meet [the] challenges of a fast-changing world in this twenty-first century.”
+Prime Minister Singh responded in kind when he argued India and the United States are “bound together” by common values and a shared dedication “to meet [the] challenges of a fast-changing world in this twenty-first century.”

 That’s not how Pakistan sees it.
-Islamabad is by no means comfortable with India’s newfound American approval.
+Islamabad is by no means comfortable with India’s newfound American support.
 The Obama Administration will have to carefully balance its commitment to Pakistan against its relationship with India.
-It needs the first to bring the war in Afghanistan to a successful end but once that’s done, India is really the onle country in South Asia that matters.
+It needs the first to bring the war in Afghanistan to a successful end, but once that’s done India is really the only country in South Asia that matters.